Holyrood (cross)

 The Holyrood or Holy Rood is a Christian relic alleged to be part of the True Cross on which Jesus died.
-The word derives from the Old English rood, meaning a pole and the cross, via Middle English, or the Scots haly ruid ("holy cross").
+The word is the modern form of the Old English rood, meaning a pole and the cross, via Middle English, the equivalent in the Scots language being haly ruid ("holy cross").
 Several relics venerated as part of the True Cross are known by this name, in England, Ireland and Scotland.

 Black Rood of Scotland

 Saint Margaret (c.
 1045–1093), a Saxon Princess of England, was born in Hungary.
 Following the conquest of England by the Normans in 1066, she fled to Scotland, where she married Malcolm III Canmore, King of Scotland.
 She is said to have brought the "Holy Rood", a fragment of Christ's cross, from Hungary or England to Scotland with her.
 It was known as the Black Rood of Scotland.

 The Catholic Encyclopedia reports that Saint Margaret brought the cross from Waltham Abbey, after which it was kept in Holyrood Abbey, which her son erected in Edinburgh.

 The relic was removed from Scotland by Edward I of England in 1296, along with the Stone of Scone and other treasures, but the Black Rood was returned in 1328.
 It was regained by the English following the Battle of Neville's Cross in 1346, after which it was held in Durham Cathedral until the Reformation of 1540, when it was presumably destroyed.

 Aelred of Rievaulx gave a description of the relic in his Genealogia regum Anglorum ("Genealogy of the Kings of the English" written 1153–54) which has been translated as "It is about an ell long, manufactured of pure gold, of most wonderful workmanship, and is shut and opened like a chest.
 Inside may be seen a portion of our Lord's Cross, (as has often been proved by convincing miracles), having a figure of our Saviour sculptured of massive ivory, and marvellously adorned with gold."

 An inventory made in England described the cross and its case in Latin soon after it was taken from Edinburgh Castle in 1296 as; "Unum scrinium argenteum deauratum in quo reponitur crux que vocatur le blake rode", which can be translated as "A silver-gilt casket in which lies the cross called the Black Rood".